 Centercode and EU Data Protection Laws

-On May 25, 2018, the current EU Data Protection Directive (also known as “Directive 95/46/EC”) will be replaced by the EU General Data Protection Regulation (the “GDPR”), which is a new European data privacy regulation aiming to strengthen the security and protection of personal data in the EU and harmonize the EU data protection law between member states.
-Like Directive 95/46/EC, the GDPR governs information relating to an identified or identifiable natural person (“Personal Data”).
+On May 25, 2018, the EU Data Protection Directive (also known as “Directive 95/46/EC”) was replaced by the EU General Data Protection Regulation (the “GDPR”), which is the European data privacy regulation aiming to strengthen the security and protection of personal data in Europe and harmonize European data protection law between member states.
+The GDPR governs information relating to an identified or identifiable natural person (“Personal Data”).

 Under the GDPR, organizations must demonstrate the security of the Personal Data they’re processing and their compliance with the GDPR on a continual basis by implementing and regularly reviewing robust technical and organizational measures and policy compliance.

 Based on this preparation, Centercode is able to offer its customers GDPR-compliant solutions.

 Customer Data and Centercode’s Role Under The GDPR

 Our customers always own the data they collect and supply to their Customer Validation communities and projects using the Centercode Platform (the “Customer Data”).

 Based on this context, our customers are considered the “controllers” of this Customer Data under EU data protection law.
 We process the Customer Data on behalf of our customers and are considered the “processor” of the Customer Data under EU data protection law.

 As our customers’ processor, one important feature of compliance with EU data protection law is our Data Processing Addendum (DPA).
 This contract addendum governs the relationship between our customer (as data controller of the Customer Data) and Centercode (acting as data processor).

 Our DPA contains privacy and security commitments.
 GDPR requires that customers subject to the GDPR enter into GDPR-compliant contract terms with processors who process Personal Data on their behalf.